The Diploma of Community Services is the recognised qualification to work in a number of roles in the Community Services industry.

-Students undertake a practical component which requires 400 practical placement hours within the workplace.
-This is completed over two blocks of 5 – 6 weeks full time (Mon – Fri).
-The hours are varied according to the needs of the placement host and may involve shift work.
+Students undertake a practical component that requires 400 practical placement hours within the workplace.
+Completed over two blocks of 5 – 6 weeks full time (Mon – Fri), where the hours will vary according to the needs of the placement host and may involve shift work.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.

 A free and confidential service to help you build the foundation skills you need to be successful at TAFE.
 Improve your english language, maths and/or writing skills; enhance your computer, exam and study skills.

 Our library team are passionate about supporting students to achieve their study goals.
 They have subject guides, referencing help, and online resources to assist you with you assessments.

 Our Skills and Jobs Centres can assist and talk through options for courses, careers, assistance with job applications and more.

 Whether you need support with time management, your mental health, grief and loss, a diagnosed disability, financial hardship, or any other challenge life through your way, we are here to help.

 We have a dedicated team to ensure students have the help they need with personal issues impacting studies such as homelessness, family problems & setting up payment plans.